 Meeting Information

-The GSR Stakeholder Reference Group (SRG) aims to meet at least 2-times a year.
-The SRG last met in October 2019.
+The GSR Stakeholder Reference Group (SRG) aims to meet at least two times a year.
 Coordination of the George Street Revitalization (GSR) Stakeholder Reference Group was suspended in Spring 2020 to support the City of Toronto’s COVID-19 pandemic response.

 Stakeholder Reference Group Membership